10 Things I Hate About Bike Touring

 Happy owners of a Chinese Visa

-Being Italians, dealing with visas is usually pretty straightforward for us, Italian passport is one of the strongest passports in the world, with a Visa-free score of 161, meaning that we are not requested to apply for Visa in 161 countries!
+Being Italians, dealing with visas is usually pretty straightforward for us, The Italian passport is one of the strongest passports in the world, with a Visa-free score of 161, meaning that we are not requested to apply for visas in 161 countries!

-We can’t even imagine how is it like for citizens of countries with weak passports, such as China, Philippines, Uzbekistan, and many others.
-Basically, more than 85% of the world’s population has to undergo stressing bureaucratic hassle in order to just travel to other countries.
+We can’t even imagine what is it like for citizens of countries with weak passports, such as China, the Philippines, Uzbekistan, and many others.
+Basically, more than 85% of the world’s population has to undergo stressful bureaucratic hassles in order to just travel to other countries.

 Still, we are very grateful to be among the few lucky ones.